markgraber/WebpageAnalyzer/README.md

    npm install
    ```

-2. Start the proxy server:
+2. Start the proxy server at http://localhost:5001.
+In the project directory, run `node proxy.js`

    ```bash
    node proxy.js
    ```

-3. In the project directory, you can run npm start to run the app in the development mode.
+3. In the project directory, you can run `npm start` to run the app in the development mode http://localhost:3000

    ```bash
    npm start